aws-samples/baseline-environment-on-aws/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library is licensed under the MIT-0 license.
 See the LICENSE file.